AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 magento/module-bundle-product-override-data-exporter
 ```

-Customers using LUMA can install a module that provides LUMA compatability and disables the PHP core price indexer:
+Customers using LUMA and Adobe Commerce Core GraphQL can install a module that provides LUMA compatability and disables the PHP core price indexer:

 ```
 adobe-commerce/catalog-adapter